whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-20-Popsugar-Must-Have-Subscription-Box-August-2015-Review.md

 <p>4.
 Stir & enjoy</p>
 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Okay, so although I love getting my Popsugar boxes every month, I have to admit this box is my least favorite to date.
 The only item I truly liked is the mug, and maybe the eye cream (depending on the results).
 Everything else seemed a bit off especially for a $40 subscription box.
+Although the value is quite high for this box, it's mostly due to the high priced scarf and the 3-month yoga trial.
 I'll still continue subscribing because hey, everyone makes mistakes and I think this box was one of them, so I'll let them slide this time.
 Let's hope next month they make up for it!</p>

 <p>Not a subscriber?
 You can <a href="http://popsugar-must-have.evyy.net/c/164125/137737/2706" target="_blank"><big>subscribe here</big></a> to start your subscription with the July box and don't forget to use coupon code <a href="http://popsugar-must-have.evyy.net/c/164125/137737/2706" target="_blank">MUSTHAVE5</a> to get $5 off your first box!</p>